vsavram/CS205-Project/index.md

 The execution time is printed to the console.

+### Cell Clustering with MPI
+**Reproducibility Information:** The MPI cluster was set up with AWS, using 16 nodes, each with an Ubuntu Server 18.04 LTS (HVM) image, EBS General Purpose (SSD) Volume Type and the instance type m4.xlarge.
+This instance has 4 Intel(R) Xeon(R) CPU E5-2686 v4 @ 2.30GHz, 2 cores per socket with 2 thread per core, and a Xen hipervisor, 16 GB of disk space and cache storages of: L1d cache 32K, L1i cache 32K, L2 cache 256K, L3 cache 46080K.
+We are using a VPC to create the cluster and the connections made are private.

+The MPI version being used in all nodes is the HYDRA build 3.3a2, which is using gcc -Wl,-Bsymbolic-functions -Wl,-z,relro.
+The Python version used is in all nodes is 2.7.17.

+Dependencies (all nodes):
+* pandas
+* numpy
+* mpi4py

+To execute the parallel implementation of K-Means based cell clustering, you can use the command
+> $ mpiexec -n NUM_NODES python clustering_parallel.py

+where NUM_NODES is the number of nodes in the cluster that you want to utilize.
+The file named `clusters.csv` should be in the same directory as the `clustering_parallel.py` file.

 ### Differential Expression Analysis with MPI
 **Reproducibility Information:** The MPI cluster was set up with AWS, using 16 nodes, each with an Ubuntu Server 18.04 LTS (HVM) image, EBS General Purpose (SSD) Volume Type and the instance type m4.xlarge.
 This instance has 4 Intel(R) Xeon(R) CPU E5-2686 v4 @ 2.30GHz, 2 cores per socket with 2 thread per core, and a Xen hipervisor, 16 GB of disk space and cache storages of: L1d cache 32K, L1i cache 32K, L2 cache 256K, L3 cache 46080K.
 We are using a VPC to create the cluster and the connections made are private.